mrarsenal10/crawler/README.md

 - `make crawler`: Start the crawler service.
 - `make parse`: Start the parse service and save the parsed HTML to MongoDB.

-To use these commands, open a terminal and navigate to the project directory.
-Then, run the desired command using the `make` command.
-For example, to start the project, run: